dimabarbul/XReports/docs/index.md

 # XReports Documentation

-XReports is a library intended to provide extendable way of building reports and exporting them to different formats: HTML, Excel etc. having the same data source.
+XReports is a library that provides extensible way of building reports and exporting them to different formats: HTML, Excel etc. having the same data source.
+The main idea of the library is separating report schema and report presentation.

 There are two libraries:
 - **XReports.Core** - provides classes and interfaces required for the library to work
 - **XReports** - provides extra functionality:
     - basic properties: bold, color etc.